- About Us

 A challenge to one of these charging documents generally needs to be filed within 10 days of arraignment, otherwise the challenge may be forever lost in a case.

 An experienced criminal defense attorney can review the charging documents in a criminal case and file the appropriate challenges to the charging documents, when they are insufficient.
 However, their ability to do this is extremely limited when the accused waits until after their arraignment to hire an attorney.

 Our Georgia Criminal, Juvenile, and Traffic Defense Team can help you make sure all of your rights our protected and the appropriate challenges to the charges in your case are raised.
 While we handle matters throughout the north half of Georgia, most of our clients are facing charges in Cobb County, Cherokee County, and their respective cities, including: Canton, Woodstock, Kennesaw, Marietta, Smyrna, Acworth, Holly Springs, and Ball Ground.

-If you want to learn how we can help with a Georgia criminal, juvenile, or traffic case, contact us to schedule your complimentary Defense Strategy Meeting.
+If you want to learn how we can help with a Georgia criminal, juvenile, or traffic case, contact us to schedule your Defense Strategy Meeting.

-If you aren’t ready for a complimentary Defense Strategy Meeting, click here to download our free eBook 5 Things Not to Do After You’ve Been Charged with a Crime!
+If you aren’t ready for a Defense Strategy Meeting, click here to download our free eBook 5 Things Not to Do After You’ve Been Charged with a Crime!
 This book can help you avoid common mistakes people make when facing a criminal or juvenile case.